Bulk Buying Options

 Medium Chicken CSA

 - For those that want a chicken every other week.
-With this package you’ll get one of our pasture-raised,
+With this package you’ll get eight of our chickens every pick up for a total of 32 chickens a year.
+With 25% the Medium Chicken CSA you get a Dawnbreaker Farms pasture-raised, GMO Free chicken for only $4.50/LB!

 How It Works: